radoslavraynov/Thesis/README.md

 To incorporate the changes in the thesis, run `make strip` before running `make pdf`.
 Only run `make bib` after modifying the bibliography (and the first time, of course).
-Alternatively, use your favorite TeX editor/compiler along with `make strip` to incorporate any changes made to any chapter.
+Alternatively, use your favorite TeX editor/compiler along with `make add` to incorporate any changes made to any chapter.
 Run `make clean` to get rid of all LaTeX produced files, except for the pdf files.